cvglab-kyushu/scene-mdm/README.md

 5. **scripts/run_fit_seq.sh**
    Converts the motion generated in step 4 into an SMPL-X format mesh.
 Modify `--input_path` in the script to the path of the motion file generated in step 4.

+6. **scripts/run_convert_vertex.sh**
+   The SMPL mesh output in 5 is rigidly transformed to the coordinate system of the PROX scene.
+Modify the argument `--mdm_out_dir` to the path to the folder output in 5.

 ## Visualization Method